Gurudevkini/Complete--CSS/README.md

 Happy styling — and remember: !important is not a life philosophy, it’s a last resort. 😏

-Made with ❤️, bad puns, and too many color palettes — by [Your Name]
+Made with ❤️, bad puns, and too many color palettes — by GUrudev Kini

-Want me to:
+you can :

 Add a gorgeous intro GIF or header image? 🖼️